 How to tell if you have a LEAK:

 In order for you to tell if you have a leak, you must first confirm that you are not using any water (inside or outside).
-Once you have done that, please look at your meter dial and look for either a red dial (on our SR-II meters) or a circle underneath the digital display (on our iPERL meters) and note whether you see them spinning.
-Should you see it moving, you have a leak.
+Once you have done that, please look at the display on your meter.
+Look for the little circle at the bottom of the display.
+If there is a circle with a plus sign and the numbers are turning, this indicates that there is water going through the meter.

 Please remember that we are here to serve you and that you can call us to assist you in confirming whether or not you have a leak.